 A: We look at programs and proposals in various stages of development, from treatment to completed program.
 Basic concepts alone are not sufficient for our team to make well-informed decisions.
 For a list of other elements required of all submissions, please visit our Proposal Process page.

 Q: When can I meet with someone at PBS to explain my project?

 A: We receive nearly 2,000 proposals and programs each year and simply do not have the staff to meet with everyone who submits.
 We encourage you to be detailed in your submission so that our evaluators can get a full sense of your concept and the quality of your work.

 Q: When producing for PBS, are there any standards, requirements, or policies (i.e., packaging, underwriting, technical, etc.) that I need to know?

-A: The PBS Red Book, PBS Production Guidelines and PBS Kids Producer Guidelines (168.9 KB) contain information needed to ensure programs meet all of PBS's on-air standards, including information on packaging, underwriting, product offers, formats and delivery.
+A: The PBS Red Book and PBS Production Guidelines information needed to ensure programs meet all of PBS's on-air standards, including information on packaging, underwriting, product offers, formats and delivery.
 It is not necessary that your submission meet these requirements for submission and initial review.